nathanho27/NBADataAnalytics/README.md

 This is an ongoing project I worked on with my good friend Conner Khudaverdyan, which will evolve as I add new features and build out deeper analytical capabilities.

+At this current moment, I am waiting for more NBA data to come out before I start building visualizations.

 #  Current Focus

 Right now, I’m building scripts to: